Do you want to make a low-cost cleaner for your eyeglasses?

 This is the best way to clean your eyeglasses because you can rinse off any grit or dirt before you start wiping the lens.
 This helps prevent the formation of fine scratches.

-All you do is spray the lenses with the cleaner and then clean them with your finger.
-Finally, you rinse them off under the tap and dry them with a clean microfiber cloth.
+First, rinse the glasses to remove any contaminants or particles.
+Then spray the lenses with the cleaner and clean them with your finger.
+Finally, rinse them off under the tap and dry them with a clean microfiber cloth.

 You will find that this cleaner is much easier to rinse off than a thick dish soap.